I’m am anxious person.

-As a result, I’ve had to learn quick and easy body hacks so I can release stress and return to calm as seamlessly as possible.
+As a result, I had to learn quick and easy body hacks so I can release stress and return to calm as seamlessly as possible.

 I’ve uncovered a ton these.
-Some use our body, others our thoughts and yet others our internal sensations.
+Some use your body, thoughts, beliefs, or internal sensations.
 There are lots of different ways, it turns out to achieve a sense of calm.

 The key is to experiment and find the ones that work for you.

 5 Breath-Based Body Hacks to Increase Calm and Reduce Anxiety

 Below are 5 ways you can calm yourself using your breath which is so awesome because your breath is 100% free and always with you!!
 Practice these at a time of relative ease (I do them in the morning) so that you can access them more quickly and automatically during times of stress.

 We spend a lot of our time lost in thought.